Weld-det/TRDM/README.md

 # TRDM
 Title: A Two-stage Real-time Discrimination Method for Spiral Weld Defects under Dynamic Fuzzy Imaging

-The supplementary material (video) of our method can be found at:  https://youtu.be/f1y_JqG9-D8
+The dynamic blurred videos (supplementary material) have been placed in the code link under the name Supplementary_material_Dynamic_videos.zip

+To provide readers with a clearer understanding of the spiral steel pipe production and defect detection process, we have included a detailed explanatory video, which can be found at:  https://youtu.be/f1y_JqG9-D8

 This is the open source URL for the paper "A Two-stage Real-time Discrimination Method for Spiral Weld Defects under Dynamic Fuzzy Imaging" submitted to IEEE Transactions on Automation Science and Engineering.
 We will publish our code and datasets soon.